zeek/spicy/doc/programming/parsing.rst

     You can specify this property more than once to associate a unit with multiple types.

-``%port``
+``%description = STRING``
+    A short textual description of the unit type (i.e., the parser that it defines).
+Host applications have access to this property, and ``spicy-driver`` includes the information into the list of available parsers that it prints with the ``--list-parsers`` option.

+``%port = PORT_VALUE``
     A :ref:`type_port` to associate this unit with.
 This property has no built-in effect, but host applications may use of the information to decide which unit type to use for parsing a connection's payload.

-``%description``
-    A short textual description of the unit type (i.e., the parser that it defines).
-Host applications have access to this property, and ``spicy-driver`` includes the information into the list of available parsers that it prints with the ``--list-parsers`` option.
+Units support some further properties for other purposes, which we introduce in the corresponding sections.

 Parsing Types
 =============